Secs. 60.23(32),

 Outside the TID – that also benefits property within the TID.
 The portion of the total project costs allocated to the properties outside the TID is a non-project cost.

-- Projects within the TID as part of the project plan implementation that are paid fully or in part by impact fees, grants, special assessments or revenues other than TIF increments
+- That portion of projects within the TID as part of the project plan implementation that are paid by user fees, grants, special assessments or revenues other than TIF increments

 - Project costs for construction or expansion of administrative buildings and general government operating expenses unrelated to the TID